Stacy-Martin/readme-generator/README.md

 ~~~

 ## Usage
-First open the applications directory in the terminal, run nmp install and then begin inputting user data by entering ' node .'.
+First open the applications directory in the terminal, run nmp install, and then begin inputting user data by entering ' node .'.
 After all user prompts are complete, the README file will be created in the same folder.

 ## License
 This project is licensed under the [License: Unlicense](http://unlicense.org/) license.